Drakeblaze10/stock-analysis/README.md

 ### Analysis

 Using the previously written code, steps were made to make the script more effecient reducing the run time.
-Copying over the original code, edits were made to the index.
+Copying over the original code, edits were made to the index and removing nested loops.
 Below is the code used.

 '1a) Create a ticker Index